klaarnut/user-docs/en/glossary.md

 **Apps Name**

-The name of package which will consist of Vendor Name and Project Name separated by slash (/)such as:
+The name of package which will consist of Vendor Name and Project Name separated by slash (/)such as;

                 rvsitebuilder/wysiwyg